barnaclebarnes/open-data/plugins/deko-boko-open-govt/readme.txt

 * Uninstall option.

+**Bug Fixes**

+1.2.1: correctly saves the reCAPTCHA API keys if they hadn't been set previously (was failing to save if WP-reCAPTCHA hadn't been installed previously); correctly cleans up old-style Deko Boko options from the database.

+1.2.2: fixes display of selected language in the Settings form (was always defaulting to English); added French and Spanish translations.

 == Installation ==

 **Installation**

 Download the zip file, unzip it, and copy the "dekoboko" folder to your plugins directory.
 Then activate it from your plugin panel.
 After successful activation, Deko Boko will appear under your "Settings" tab.
 Note that Deko Boko requires WordPress 2.5 or higher.

-*Important note to upgraders:* you will need to deactivate and then reactivate Deko Boko after you upload the new files.
-Also, the contact form now uses a nonce field for additional security.
+*Important note to upgraders from version 1.1 or earlier:* you will need to deactivate and then reactivate Deko Boko after you upload the new files.
+Also, the contact form now uses a [nonce field](http://codex.wordpress.org/WordPress_Nonces) for additional security.
 If you have made your own contact form template, you will need to add a nonce hidden input field, like this:

 &lt;?php wp\_nonce\_field('dekoboko\_nonce', 'dekoboko\_nonce'); ?&gt;

 == Frequently Asked Questions ==

-Please go to [the Deko Boko page](http://www.toppa.com/deko-boko-wordpress-plugin) for a Usage Guide and other information.
+Please go to [the Deko Boko page on my site](http://www.toppa.com/deko-boko-wordpress-plugin) for a Usage Guide and other information.

+For troubleshooting help, please [post a comment in my latest Deko Boko post](http://www.toppa.com/category/wordpress-and-web-programming/deko-boko/).